vcharan14/Demo/README.md

 # Demo
-Demo repository to learn Git and GitHub
+Demo repository to learn Git and GitHub.
+I'm Charan.